-- Water use efficiency we calculated coefficients of change in consumption efficiency for each sector of water use (Fig. 3) and each scenario considering available studies on scenarios of water consumption in Europe for the next century (Sect.
-3) (e.g. Seckler et al., 1998, Märker et al., 2003; Flork, 2005; Alcamo et al., 2007; Bates et al., 2008; Shen et al., 2008; Kok et al., 2009); - Behaviour and water pricing policies we calculated a coefficient of change in consumption due to changes in behaviours and policies for each sector of water use and each scenario considering the studies referred in the previous point; - Climate we calculated a coefficient of change in consumption due to climate change for each scenario and for each sector considering the available climate scenarios for the study area and correlations obtained between consumption rates and climate (SIAM II, 2006; EPAL, unpublished data).
+c.
+Water use efficiency - we calculated coefficients of change in consumption efficiency for each sector of water use (Fig. 3) and for each scenario considering available studies on scenarios of water consumption in Europe for the next century (Sect.
+3) (e.g. Seckler et al., 1998; Märker et al., 2003; Flörke et al., 2005; Alcamo et al., 2007; Bates et al., 2008; Shen et al., 2008; Kok et al., 2009);

+- d.
+Behaviour and water pricing policies we calculated a coefficient of change in consumption due to changes in behaviours and policies for each sector of water use and each scenario considering the studies referred under (c); - e.
+Climate we calculated a coefficient of change in consumption due to climate change for each scenario and for each sector considering the available climate scenarios for the study area and correlations obtained between consumption rates and climate (SIAM II, 2006; EPAL, unpublished data).